 - a wire transfer

 - The university has partnered with Flywire in order to streamline the process of international payments.
 Flywire allows you to pay securely from any country and any bank, generally in your home currency.
 By making your payment with Flywire you can track your payments from start to finish and save on bank fees and exchange rates in over 48 currencies.
 Flywire’s multilingual customer support team is available 24-hours a day.
 Please note that the university will not be able to process a refund to the student for a wire payment that is posted to the student account that exceeds more than $10,000 over the balance due on a student account.
-To get started, visit our Flywire homepage.
+To get started, visit the Flywire homepage.

 The Office for International Students and Scholars provides social, cultural and academic support to international students.
 They can be reached at firstname.lastname@example.org.
 Further details about student services will be provided to admitted students.